ALL Metrics

 Introduction

-According to a study conducted in Vietnam, the association between a woman’s age and current contraceptive methods is shaped like an inverted “U.” Although the chance of using contraception was low among women aged 15 to 24, it was greater among those in the 25 to 35 age group and lowest among those aged 35 and older.10 The adoption and use of modern contraceptive methods by women can also be influenced by their degree of education.
-Employed women with higher educational levels had a noticeably greater likelihood of using contraceptives than illiterate women did, according to a study of the prevalence and determinants of contraceptive usage among employed and jobless women.11 According to a Nigerian study, women with higher (tertiary) education are four times more likely to use modern contraceptives than women with lower educational attainment.12 In a similar vein, wives of highly educated men were more likely to accept and support the use of modern contraceptive techniques.13
+According to a study conducted in Vietnam, the association between a woman’s age and current contraceptive methods is shaped like an inverted “U.” Although the chance of using contraception was low among women aged 15 to 24, it was greater among those in the 25 to 35 age group and lowest among those aged 35 and older.16 The adoption and use of modern contraceptive methods by women can also be influenced by their degree of education.
+Employed women with higher educational levels had a noticeably greater likelihood of using contraceptives than illiterate women did, according to a study of the prevalence and determinants of contraceptive usage among employed and jobless women.17 According to a Nigerian study, women with higher (tertiary) education are four times more likely to use modern contraceptives than women with lower educational attainment.18 In a similar vein, wives of highly educated men were more likely to accept and support the use of modern contraceptive techniques.19

-To pinpoint the causes of the low use of modern contraceptives, numerous studies have been conducted in Ethiopia and other countries.14,15 Their findings suggest that low use of contraceptives is responsible for the high fertility rates in sub-Saharan African nations, which have an adverse impact on early childbirth, high infant and maternal mortality, and a host of other socioeconomic factors.20,21 Using traditional regression models, earlier research conducted in this country demonstrated the effects of socioeconomic and demographic factors related to the use of modern contraceptives, which became less accurate as the number of variables used and the potential correlations increased.22,23 These traditional models usually involve problems involving multidisciplinary relationships between variables and many factors.24,25 Machine learning (ML) thus offers an efficient method for discovering pertinent characteristics connected to certain health outcomes for public health research compared to traditional models.24,26,27 Therefore, this study aimed to assess the determinants of modern contraceptive use among reproductive-aged women in Ethiopia using six widely used machine learning (ML) algorithms.
-This study sought to determine and identify consistent determinants and others of modern contraceptive use using the Performance Monitoring and Accountability (PMA) Survey 2019 dataset for currently non-pregnant reproductive-age women in Ethiopia.
-The most influential and consistent determinants identified based on these findings will serve as priority intervention areas for which the Ethiopian Ministry of Health and other health partners can concentrate to improve the use of modern contraceptives in Ethiopia.
+To pinpoint the causes of the low use of modern contraceptives, numerous studies have been conducted in Ethiopia and other countries.20,21 Their findings suggest that low use of contraceptives is responsible for the high fertility rates in sub-Saharan African nations, which have an adverse impact on early childbirth, high infant and maternal mortality, and a host of other socioeconomic factors.26,27 Using traditional regression models, earlier research conducted in this country demonstrated the effects of socioeconomic and demographic factors related to the use of modern contraceptives, which became less accurate as the number of variables used and the potential correlations increased.28,29 These traditional models usually involve problems involving multidisciplinary relationships between variables and many factors.30,31

 Method